A Knife Maker Was Born

 Through it all, however, Mooney continued to pursue his true passion, woodcarving.
 Over the years his fascinating, intricate carvings of the evolution of the steam engine traveled across America.
 The immense popularity of his work, and demand for more, led him to establish the Warther Museum beside his home in Dover, Ohio.

-Meanwhile, the U.S. economy was booming, and Dave was expanding the knife business by introducing Warther Knives to a growing market of discerning American consumers.
+Meanwhile, the U.S. economy was booming, and Dave was expanding the knife business by introducing Warther Cutlery Knives to a growing market of discerning American consumers.
 He eventually incorporated the business under the name the family had been using for more than a decade: E. Warther & Sons Inc.

 By 1962 a beautiful new facility housed both the museum and knife shop.
 Shortly thereafter Dave’s son Dale returned from college and joined his father and grandfather in the family business.
 Demand for Warther Knives increased, and the knife shop expanded several times over the next five decades.